 This policy is one of an integrated suite of policies, reflecting the whole school approach to safeguarding.
-It should be read and actioned in conjunction with other related policies (See Appendix 6)
+It should be read and actioned in conjunction with other related policies.
+(See Appendix 6 Related policies)

-6. Definitions of safeguarding
+7. Definitions of safeguarding

-- In line with KCSIE 2021, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - protecting children from maltreatment; - · preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - Safeguarding is what we do to prevent children suffering or coming to harm. - Child protection refers to activities undertaken by the school to protect children suffering from harm or likely to suffer from harm.
-A child includes anyone under the age of 18. - The safeguarding partners that the school works with to safeguard its pupils as set out in KCSIE are: the local authority; the local clinical commissioning group; and the chief officer of Police for Haringey. - Abuse is a form of maltreatment of a child that covers inflicting harm or failing to prevent the infliction of harm.
+In line with KCSIE 2022, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:

+- Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes. - Safeguarding is what we do to prevent children suffering or coming to harm. - Child protection refers to activities undertaken by the school to protect children suffering from harm or likely to suffer from harm.
+A child includes anyone under the age of 18. - The safeguarding partners that the school works with to safeguard its pupils as set out in KCSIE are: the local authority; the local clinical commissioning group; and the chief officer of Police for the area that falls under the local authority. - Abuse is a form of maltreatment of a child that covers inflicting harm or failing to prevent the infliction of harm.
 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and psychological needs.
-Section 8 and Appendix 1 provides a more detailed explanation of the different types of abuse and signs and symptoms and specific safeguarding issues.
+Section 8 and Appendix 1 provides a more detailed explanation of the different types of abuse and signs and symptoms and specific safeguarding issues. - KCSIE 2022 notes the use of the following widely recognised and understood terms 'victim' and 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)'. - At Fortismere School we recognise that not everyone who has been subjected to abuse considers themselves a victim or would want to be described in this way.
+We also think carefully about the use of the term 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)', especially when speaking in front of children, not least because in some cases the abusive behaviour will have been harmful to the perpetrator as well.
+In managing any incident we are prepared to use any term with which the individual child is most comfortable and on a case-bycase basis.

-7. Informing staff and others of safeguarding policy
+8. Informing staff and others of the safeguarding policy

-- This policy and linked policies are available on the school website and copies are in the staff rooms in the school buildings.
-Temporary staff and volunteers are made aware of where to access them. - Visitors to the school site will be given a leaflet detailing our safeguarding arrangements.
-It outlines who they should speak to if they have concerns whilst on site. - Parents/carers can obtain a copy of the school Safeguarding and Child Protection Policy downloaded from the school website together with other related policies.
+- All staff (including temporary staff and volunteers) will be provided with access to a copy of this policy.
+They will be asked to say they have read and understood its contents, are familiar with the school systems and will adhere to them. - Visitors to the school site will be given a leaflet detailing our safeguarding arrangements, which also covers fire safety, first aid and health & safety.
+Visitors will be asked to sign to say they have read, understood and will adhere to these arrangements. - Parents/carers can obtain a copy of the school Safeguarding and Child Protection Policy from the school website together with copies of other related policies.
 Additionally, these and other policies are available from the school office on request. - Pupils will be made aware of the school's systems in age-appropriate ways through displays around the school site, verbally and via the school website.
 The DSL will ensure pupils have understood and are aware that they can raise concerns at any time, they will be listened to, taken seriously and their wishes respected (where possible), given the necessary support and kept informed of actions being taken.

-8. Roles and Responsibilities
+9. Roles and Responsibilities